Questions & Answers

 Didn't we just vote and pass a levy to build new high schools?

 No, the high school construction was funded with a bond, which was voted and passed in 2009.
-The last maintenance and operations (M&O) levy was voted and passed in 2012.
-It was a 4 year levy that expires in 2016.
+The last education programs and operations (EP&O) levy was voted and passed in 2016.
+It was a 4-year levy that expires in 2020.
 Levy funds contribute to the overall operating budget of a school district.
+A way to remember the difference between a bond and a levy is that "bonds are for buildings and levies are for learning."

-If the levy raises $14 million annually, why do you call this a $30 million levy?
+If the EP&O levy raises approximately $15 million annually, why do you call this a $35 million levy?

-$14 million is the cost to local property owners through property tax assessment (a little over $3.00/$1000 in assessed property value).
-If this levy passes, Yakima School District will receive approximately $16 million from the state in what is called Levy Equalization. $14 million + $16 million = $30 million
+$15 million is the cost to local property owners through a property tax assessment.
+If this levy passes, Yakima School District will receive approximately $20 million from the state in what is called Levy Equalization or Local Effort Assistance (LEA). $15 million + $20 million = $35 million

 Is this the right time to be asking the community for funding?

-Our current levy is going to expire at the end of 2016.
+Our current levy is going to expire at the end of 2020.
 Yakima residents have a history of support for public education.
-We have had a maintenance and operations levy in place consistently for the past 16 years.
-A consistent investment in our schools ensures a well-rounded quality education for students for years to come.
+We have had an education program and operations levy in place consistently for the past 20 years.
+Consistent, local investment in our schools ensures a well-rounded quality education for students for years to come.

 What does the levy fund?

 The maintenance and operations levy provides support in nearly every area of students' day-to-day education.
-It helps pay for things the state does not fully fund, such as:
+The levy helps pay for things the state does not fully fund, such as: